confluentinc/ksql/docs/developer-guide/ksqldb-reference/operators.md

 IN
 --

-The IN operator allows you to specify multiple values in a `WHERE` clause.
+The IN operator enables specifying multiple values in a `WHERE` clause.

 The IN operator is a shorthand for multiple `OR` conditions.